-Let’s rely on some credible sources.
-According to the Harvard Medical School, plant-based eating patterns “focus on foods primarily from plants.
-It doesn’t mean that you are vegetarian or vegan and never eat meat or dairy.
-Rather, you are proportionately choosing more of your foods from plant sources.”
+According to Harvard Medical School, plant based eating focuses on foods primarily from plants.
+“It doesn’t mean that you are vegetarian or vegan and never eat meat or dairy.
+Rather, you are choosing more of your foods from plant sources.”
 This indicates that a plant based diet includes occasionally eating meat, like in a “semi-vegetarian” or “flexitarian” diet.
-Both Harvard and WebMD agree the following diets are included in the term plant based diet:
+Harvard and WebMD agree the following diets are included in the term plant based diet:

 - Semi-vegetarian or flexitarian.
 Someone who occasionally eats animal products, but not on a regular basis.

 - Pescatarian.
 Someone who does not eat meat and poultry, but still eats fish and seafood.
 Basically, a vegetarian plus seafood.

 - Vegetarian or Lacto-ovo vegetarian.
 Someone who does not eat meat, poultry, fish and seafood, but still includes dairy and eggs in their diet.
 (A Lacto vegetarian excludes all but eats dairy; an Ovo vegetarian excludes all but eats eggs.)

 - Vegan.
 Someone who eats not animal products at all: no eggs, no dairy, and no honey.